 21) Create a stress-free zone in the office, if possible

 A stress-free zone is any place you can go to relax.
-It could be a lounge, rest area, stock room or even part of a lobby with available seating.
+It could be a lounge, rest area, stock room, or even part of a lobby with available seating.
 You may choose to play a game, meditate or listen to music.
 You will come to know what works best for you.
 A special treat would be practicing yoga on a portable mat.

-22) Put Printable Mantras at the Office
+22) Put Printable Mantras in the Office

 We associate mantras with meditation; they are a single word or phrase that focuses the mind through a repeated rhythm.